UPC/ravada/docs/docs/migrate_manual.rst

 If you have several Ravada servers you may want to copy a virtual machine from one to another.

+.. warning: The easiest way to migrte Virtual Machines is using the new :ref:`Backup` tool added in release 1.5.

-In this example we copy the base for a virtual machine called *Lubuntu-1704*.
+In this example we use the old manual procedure to copy the base for a virtual machine called *Lubuntu-1704*.

 Check the storage pools directories